zowe/docs-site/README.md

   Docs for an archived version, where `v` indicates the version, `r` indicates the release number.
 For example, `v1.0.x`, `v1.1.x`, `v1.6.x`.
 * Branches that start with `release-` contain archived patch release documentation for historical tracking.
-*
 * You can have your own personal branch to work on content for a certain issue or feature.
-However, be sure to check and remove unused personal branches periodically for easy maintainance.
+However, be sure to check and remove unused personal branches periodically for easy maintenance.
 Usually when your branch is merged, you can safely delete it.

 ## Understanding doc site organization and files

-The `docs/.vuepress` folder defines the site organziation, style and table of contents.
+The `docs/.vuepress` folder defines the site organization, style and table of contents.
 The following files are important.

-- **pages.json**: Defines the high level doc site architecture, including the nav bar (top navigtation) and the side bar (left-hand navigation).
+- **pages.json**: Defines the high level doc site architecture, including the nav bar (top navigation) and the side bar (left-hand navigation).
 If you have a new file to add to the site, modify this file.

 - **versions.json**: Controls the **Version** drop down list on the doc site.
 When there is a new version to publish, modify this file to add a new entry.